mieweb/docs/content/functions/health-surveillance/viewing-health-surveillance-panels-and-membership.md

 ## Updated Editor

 An updated Health Surveillance editor (that utilizes a datavis grid method) is accessible from the Health Surveillance control tab upon landing.
-The list of active configured health suveillance panels is predefined as a perspective and grouped by Panel Name.
+The list of active configured health surveillance panels is predefined as a perspective and grouped by Panel Name.

 ![](../viewing-health-surveillance-panels-and-membership.assets/a27b5b6cc86c5bd47aafd315d5feef9f.png)